 We are rich toward God when give our income / finance into the things of God such as giving our church offerings or donating our funds to God-centred ministries.
+We can also be rich towards God when we generally have an attitude of generosity towards the poor, friends or even loved ones.
 The Rich Fool planned to invest his money only on himself and he had no spiritual plans for his money.

 We are rich toward God when we invest our time & energy into doing the work and will of God for our lives and for the edification of others.
 The Rich Fool only planned to retire and to spend the rest of his life eating, drinking and gratifying his fleshly desires instead of growing his relationship with God.

 We are rich toward God when we use earthly riches to show how much we value God.
 God was not included in the Rich Man’s plans.
 The word “I” is mentioned 6 times by the Rich Fool to emphasize that the Rich Fool was conceited and that he only thought of himself.

 We are rich toward God when we realize that our security is in God and that God Himself is our treasure and He is our riches.
 The Rich Fool thought that his security for the rest of his years would be found in his business investment.
 He was wrong.
 Only God is our security and without God we are not rich.

 In your personal life, what are you seeking?
 Are you seeking the gift instead of the Giver?
 Are you seeking to be rich toward yourself or are you seeking to be rich toward God?

 What does the prosperity gospel teach?
 This popular but false doctrine survives & grows by taking advantage of the financially desperate, the self-ambitious, the greedy, and the spiritually deceived with the promise that those who obey its subtle but twisted doctrines will one day amass material riches, material wealth and self-fulfilment in life.